 A poorly designed mask could result in failure to see obstacles around you and opponents who can clearly see you.
 You don’t want to be the player on the field who was hit because you fell over a tree stump that you didn’t see.

 The best paintball masks all have venting features in the front of the mask.
-These is important for two reasons:
+These are important for two reasons:

 Second – communication.
 Paintball is a team sport and communication can be difficult if you have a solid piece of plastic right in front of your mouth.